SciML/MultiScaleArrays.jl/README.md

 ```

 returns the "12th protein", counting by Embryo > Tissue > Population > Cell in order
 of the vectors.
-The linear indexing exists for every `AbstractMultiScaleModel`.
+The linear indexing exists for every `AbstractMultiScaleArray`.
 These types act as full linear vectors, so standard operations do the sensical
 operations: